How to Animate a BPMN Business Process?

 15. Play and see the animation.

-Exporting Animation to Web Contents
+Exporting Animation to Web Content

 Export animation